Gmail down as Google services suffer major outage

-The outage began around 05:00 BST on Thursday, according to tracking site DownDetector, which showed continuing high numbers of complaints in the UK and multiple other countries.
+The outage began around 05:00 BST on Thursday, according to tracking site DownDetector, which showed continuing high numbers of complaints in the UK and multiple other countries for a number of Google services.

-Thousands of complaints were registered on the site, with many users losing connection as they logged in to start the working day.
+Thousands of complaints were registered on the site, with many users unable to sign in as they logged in to start the working day.

 - We've put together a list of the best email services available